Frequently asked questions

 For the latest news and information about vaccines in Australia, visit the Australian Government’s COVID-19 vaccine website.

-The Department of Health and Human Services (DHHS) has broadened COVID-19 testing criteria to include anyone with mild symptoms.
-To undertake a test, please contact us on (03) 8344 6905.
+The Department of Health has broadened COVID-19 testing criteria to include anyone with mild symptoms.
+To undertake a test, please contact us on (03) 8344 6905 or visit the Where to get tested page to locate testing centres near you.

 Documents for travel